 The legalization of marijuana in Washington is a large part of the reason heroin has become so prevalent.
 Now that marijuana has been legalized, it’s easy to obtain and can be purchased in various spots all over Washington State.

 This caused the illegal marijuana market to plummet, leaving Mexican drug cartels to find another market.
 They began focusing on cultivating heroin mainly as well as methamphetamines.
 Fields that once grew marijuana are now filled with opium poppies to then be manufactured into pure, potent heroin.

 7. People Addicted to Prescription Pills are Turning to Heroin

 Heroin addiction can mainly be attributed to past misuse of prescription opioids.
 One of the risks of taking opioid pain killers is becoming addicted to them.
 For those who became dependent or abused opioids over the past year, they are most at risk of starting heroin use.
-The transition between the misuse of prescription opioids and heroin use is one in the same.
-As heroin is cheaper and easier to obtain, it is the new “go to” drug.
+The transition between the misuse of prescription opioids and heroin use is one and the same.
+As heroin is cheaper and easier to obtain, it is the new “go-to” drug.

 For those who abused prescription drugs, they are finding those same drugs more difficult to come by now.
 When the medical community realized the epidemic that was occurring due to prescriptions like opioid painkillers, they made it much more complicated to obtain.
 Naturally, people started turning to heroin for their “fix” as it gives users a similar feeling.
 Heroin just so happens to be abundant, thanks to the Mexican supplying it in lieu of marijuana.
 It’s also cheaper than prescription opioids.